 According to a McKinsey analysis, many of the consumption trends that emerged in 2020 were simply accelerations of previous behaviors; the pandemic has resulted in a decade’s worth of digital adoption being completed in days.
 Online entertainment platforms such as Disney+ have benefited greatly, achieving what took its competitor, Netflix, years to achieve in a matter of months.
 Kaity Ayuso from Big Drop says:

-Joining the conversation on social issues can help authentically build brand trust while serving as a reminder that the brand is not immune to the world events going on around it.
+Joining the conversation on social movements can help authentically build brand trust while serving as a reminder that the brand is not immune to the world events going on around it.
 Customers are demanding more from companies when it comes to social responsibility and activism – they want to know what their brands stand for and how they respond during challenging times.
 Speaking up in a meaningful and unified way that truly represents the brand’s constituents and can be backed up by concrete actions the company is taking to contribute to positive change, can be extremely impactful and help make a genuine difference.”

 Brands’ Involvement in Social Movements